 You should try to arrive for your fair hearing at least 30 minutes before your appointment time.
 If you are late to your fair hearing, you may be defaulted.
 What this means is that you will not be able to have your fair hearing heard on that same day or in some cases, not at all.
 If you are late you must provide “good cause” as to why you could not make it on time to your hearing.
 When possible, have documentation or proof with you.

 If you forget your fair hearing date or miss it, you may get defaulted.
 This means that your hearing will be taken off the scheduled calendar and will not be heard.
-If you missed your fair hearing date and you are still within 15 days of the date of your fair hearing, you may still call or go in person to the Fair Hearing site in downtown Brooklyn and ask for your hearing to be reopened.
-If the clerk informs you that you will get a new fair hearing notice in the mail, please be sure to ask the clerk if a hearing with the same fair hearing number and issues is re-scheduled.
+If you missed your fair hearing date, you may be able to get it restored/rescheduled if you contact the Office of Administrative Hearings with a good cause reason for failing to appear at the hearing on the scheduled date.
+The request to reopen the hearing must be made no more than one year from the date of the missed fair hearing.
+You may call Fair Hearings to make the request, or go in person to the Fair Hearing site in downtown Brooklyn and ask for your hearing to be reopened.
+If the clerk informs you that you will get a new fair hearing notice in the mail, please be sure to ask the clerk if a hearing with the same fair hearing number and issues is being re-scheduled.
 If he/she says no, please try to get the name of the clerk or window number and then visit the Project FAIR Help desk right away for further assistance.

 Before your fair hearing, you have a right to request a free copy of the evidence packet for your fair hearing.
 The evidence packet is a collection of documents your center will give to the judge in support of its case against you.
 To get the evidence packet, call, fax, or write the HRA Division of Fair Hearings:

 Phone: 718-722-5012 (for PA, FS & MA hearings)

 Phone: 718-637-2425 (for Medicaid only hearings)